- To be familiar with different kinds of software and the purposes behind them

 Section 3: Top of the Stack

 The top of the stack can be thought of as the front-facing part of all the software mentioned previously.
 It’s the part that you see.
-In this section, we will discuss the topmost layer of development, and how that relates to libraries.
-We will, specifically, talk about library-specific software because in many cases it is designed to be forward-facing to the patron.
+In this section, we will discuss the topmost layer of development.
+For libraries, this would be the software that patrons see.

 This is just regular text.